zainabmeerza/eee-quizzes/README.md

     <ul>
         <li>
         To provide an educational learning platform for students. </li>
-        <li>To provide teachers and schools leaarning resources for classroom activities</li>
+        <li>To provide teachers and schools learning resources for classroom activities</li>
         <li>To create a user friendly and easy to navigate website.</li>
     </ul>

 <h3><strong>The customer goals of this website are the following:</strong></h3>
  <ul>
-        <li>To have a reliable and interactive platform which is enaging the user whilst studying. </li>
+        <li>To have a reliable and interactive platform which is engaging the user whilst studying. </li>
         <li>To let the user briefly determine their level of knowledge on electrical circuits.</li>
         <li>To learn new information by acknowledging which questions were answered correctly or incorrectly. </li>
 </ul>